surpher/PactSwift/README.md

 #### Linux
 <details><summary>Linux Installation Instructions</summary>

-When using `PactSwift` on a Linux platform you will need to compile your own `libpact_ffi.so` library for your Linux distribution from [pact-reference/rust/pact_ffi][pact-reference-rust].
-It is important you build the version of `libpact_ffi.so` that builds the same header files as provided by `PactMockServer`.
-See [`PactMockServer`](https://github.com/surpher/PactMockServer) [release notes](https://github.com/surpher/PactMockServer/releases) for details.
+When using `PactSwift` on a Linux platform you will need to compile your own `libpact_ffi.so` library for your Linux distribution from [pact-reference/rust/pact_ffi][pact-reference-rust] or fetch a `Pact FFI Library x.y.z` from [pact-reference releases](https://github.com/pact-foundation/pact-reference/releases).

+It is important that the version of `libpact_ffi.so` you build or fetch is compatible with the header files provided by `PactMockServer`.
+See [release notes](https://github.com/surpher/PactMockServer/releases) for details.

 See `/Scripts/build_libpact_ffi` for some inspiration building libraries from Rust code.

-When building and testing your project you can either set `LD_LIBRARY_PATH` pointing to the folder containing your `libpact_ffi.so`:
+When testing your project you can either set `LD_LIBRARY_PATH` pointing to the folder containing your `libpact_ffi.so`:

 ```sh
 export LD_LIBRARY_PATH="/absolute/path/to/your/rust/target/release/:$LD_LIBRARY_PATH"